CN-TU/mdcstream-matlab/Readme.md

 detection algorithms (MATLAB version)

 - Author: Denis Ojdanic, denis.ojdanic@yahoo.com
-- Supervisor: Félix Iglesias Vázquez, felix.iglesias@nt.tuwien.ac.at
+- Supervisor: Félix Iglesias Vázquez, felix.iglesias@tuwien.ac.at

 ## Dependencies
 MDCGen is required to run mdcstream and can be downloaded from the following repository: